Wren Kitchens Limited (“Wren Kitchens”,

 perform the terms of a promotional competition we are hosting;

-process and deal with any complaints or inquiries made by you.
+process and deal with any complaints or inquiries made by you; and

-We also may use your personal data where we have your consent to do so, including to provide you
+We may use your personal data where we have your consent to do so, including providing you marketing

 Our Website may, from time to time, contain links to and from the websites of third parties.